pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 - MP (Thrash if 0 MP are left)
 - Thrash x3
      - if confused, typically just use Thrash to yolo
-     - if confused + fought the Gentleman on boat, then you can swap + swap back to split exp with another poke
+     - or you can swap to another poke + swap back right away (splitting EXP here is fine)

 **Bug Catcher:**
 - BB (Thrash if you fought the Gentleman)